Certificate Creation and Revelation

 Ty Everett (ty@projectbabbage.com)

-We define methods for an application to request that a wallet create and prove BRC-52 identity certificates.
-We define a set of additional messages that extend the BRC-1 application-to-wallet messaging layer with this functionality.
+We define methods for an application to request that a wallet create and prove identity certificates.
+We define a set of additional messages that extend the application-to-wallet messaging layer with this functionality.
 We specify the functionality to be performed by the wallet as part of these processes, including a standard methodology for wallets to contact identity certificate certifiers over HTTP and carry out the signing of these documents.
 To keep users in control over how their data is processed and used, we allow for the wallet to obtain user consent prior to carrying out these operations.

-The BRC-52 identity certificate standard provides a decentralized, privacy-centric solution to digital identity, allowing users to selectively reveal their identity data.
+The identity certificate standard provides a decentralized, privacy-centric solution to digital identity, allowing users to selectively reveal their identity data.
 However, without a standard method for applications to create and prove these certificates, wallet support will be limited.
-BRC-53 provides a set of standardized methods for applications to request and interact with BRC-52 certificates, enabling wider adoption and integration of BRC-52 certificates within the ecosystem.
+BRC-53 provides a set of standardized methods for applications to request and interact with certificates, enabling wider adoption and integration of certificates within the ecosystem.

 certificateType